fmager/real-time/m1_memory_hierarchies/s6_exercises.md

 ## Programming
 Go to ```m1_memory_hierarchies::code::gpu_hand_in``` and follow the instructions.
 You need to do 3 different version of 1D convolution, a naive version, one with zero padding of the input signal and one with optimal usage of shared memory.
-For second section you need to do a matrix multiplication and a tiled matrix multiplication (using shared memory).
+For the second section you need to do a matrix multiplication and a tiled matrix multiplication (using shared memory).
 All on the GPU.

 This serves as both one of the few instances where we can explicitly program parts of the memory hierarchy (shared memory resides in the L1 cache), but also as an introduction to parallel thinking, which you will need in the next module.